The text 'GWERIN IAU' in orange with blue shadow effect.

 In the words of course leader Angharad Jenkins, “Gwerin Iau offers so much more than educating about Welsh music and traditional arts – it develops children’s confidence, social skills, and general life skills while they’re having fun.”
 Just take a look at the video below and you’ll see what an inspiring time they had.
 For more Gwerin Iau videos, head to our youtube channel!

-The children have a chance to learn with some of the Welsh folk tradition’s brightest stars, including Angharad Jenkins and Bethan Rhiannon of Calan, Sioned Webb, Branwen Haf Williams, Mair Tomos Ifans, and Tudur Phillips.
+The children have a chance to learn with some of the Welsh folk tradition’s brightest stars!
 For the instrumental option, children must be able to play their instrument as the course involves learning tunes by ear (and so, is not suitable for complete beginners.)

 The course tutors are always specialists in presenting music and folk dance to children of all ages.
 Children can focus on playing an instrument, singing or step dancing (clogging), while making new friends and developing new skills.
 When held at Glan-Llyn, there are opportunities to take part in the centre’s exciting outdoor activities, from canoeing, high ropes, and climbing, to ten pin bowling and swimming.